 An academic club is essentially any school-approved group of students, often with a faculty sponsor, who meet to develop activities or discussions based on their particular topic of interest.
 Group meetings are often informal, and can even involve after-school field trips, community volunteerism opportunities, or other venues.
-The intent of an academic club is to generate enthusiasm for a topic, while encouraging student involvement and achievement.
+The intent of an academic club is to generate enthusiasm for a topic while encouraging student involvement and achievement.

-While in the past most academic clubs were based on school subjects, such as the book club, the math club, or the science club, public schools today have a much greater scope in clubs – and even geared towards gifted students.
+While in the past, most academic clubs were based on school subjects, such as the book club, the math club, or the science club, public schools today have a much greater scope in clubs – and even geared towards gifted students.
 For example, springing up around campuses are “Robotics Clubs,” where students actually design a robot and compete in competitions.
-Another forum for clubs is technology-based, where “Gaming Clubs,” “Computer Design Clubs,” or “Web Clubs,” have grown in popularity; students not only learn about how technology works, but they’re also able to have some fun, as they learn to design their own personal or professional web pages or computer-based games.
+Another forum for clubs is technology-based, where “Gaming Clubs,” “Computer Design Clubs,” or “Web Clubs,” have grown in popularity; students not only learn about how the technology works, but they’re also able to have some fun, as they learn to design their own personal or professional web pages or computer-based games.

 How to Start a Club

 While schools today have anywhere from few clubs to literally hundreds, students have the freedom to propose new club ideas to their school leaders.
 While each public school certainly has different club requirements, students can meet with a counselor or advisor to learn about the paperwork, forms of approval, and necessary steps to starting their own club.